B1 · IntermediateEnglish

 • "Let's try another restaurant."

-3. Using “other” (More / Different Things)
+3. Using "Other" (More / Different Things)

-We use other before nouns (plural or uncountable).
+We use other before nouns.

 Structure: